augustbleeds/zinc-coding-challenge/README.txt

 Front-end: jQuery, bootstrap
 Testing: Mocha, Chai, Sinon, Nock

 Takes an XML file that adheres to DTD "play.dtd" and counts the number of speakers.
+Works for any of the Shakespearian plays on http://www.ibiblio.org/xml/examples/shakespeare/

 I created two main classes, Poet and CountManager which are the scraper object and data store object respectively.
 Separating data from application logic makes the store object swappable and